 Summary

-So there we go—a behind-the-scenes look at how Garden Rescue is filmed and organized each year.
+So there we go—a behind-the-scenes look at how Garden Rescue is filmed and organised each year.
 From choosing the applicants to drawing up the designs, the show is a work of art behind the scenes.
-Every team member pulls everything out of the bag to make this show happen, especially with the tight deadlines.
+Every team member pulls out all the stops to make this show happen, especially with the tight deadlines.

 Happy Designing!